NativePHP/nativephp.com/resources/views/docs/1/the-basics/windows.md

 ### Hiding the menu

 By default on Windows and Linux the application menu will be visible.
-If you wish to hide and have it reveal when the user presses ALT.
+This method will hide the menu and have it reveal when the user presses ALT.

-You may use the `hideMenu()` method to have it hidden when the window opens.

 ```php
 Window::open()